mikf/gallery-dl/docs/configuration.rst

 Default
     ``true``
 Description
-    Extract media from retweeted posts.
+    Fetch media from retweeted posts.

+    If this value is ``"original"``, metadata for these files will be taken from the original posts, not the retweeted posts.

 extractor.weibo.videos